markrobinsonuzh/PrinciplesSTA/README.md

 publish(bb, message = "commit message")
 ```

+## For developers: preview locally

-To compile and preview the book locally:
+To build and preview the book locally, use the following code:

 ```
 library(BiocBook)